 Tibor Miklos wrote a tutorial for AEtuts, Switch On This Casino Style Text Effect Tonight, which uses Video Copilot Optical Flares on a ton of layers and CC Particle World to create a distinctive look (preview below).
 He also did Illuminate A Lovely Logo Light Reveal, which features the ever popular 'flare leading a particle write-on'.

-Optical Flares comes with an advanced tutorial that builds a light wall.
+Optical Flares (noted below) comes with an advanced tutorial that builds a light wall.

-Three leading tools for flares in After Effects -- Optical Flares, Knoll Light Factory Pro, and GenArts Sapphire Lens Flare -- have design and compositing features far more advanced than other options.
-They're all impressive, and feature complete custom design, tons of presets, 3D lens flares with AE Lights, 2D + 3D occlusion or obscuration, edge flare-ups, auto-tracking, auto-animation, textures, etc. Boris Continuum Complete appears to have many similar features now too (take a peek after 34 min in a recent BCC8 webinar).
+Three leading tools for flares in After Effects -- Optical Flares, Knoll Light Factory Pro, and GenArts Sapphire Lens Flare -- have design and compositing features more advanced than other options.
+They're all impressive, and feature complete custom design, tons of presets, 3D lens flares with AE Lights, 2D + 3D occlusion or obscuration, edge flare-ups, auto-tracking, auto-animation, textures, etc. Boris Continuum Complete appears to have many similar features now too (take a peek after 34 min in a BCC8 webinar).

-[Longtime AE lens flare connoisseur Mylenium followed up with an ambitious lens flare plug-in comparison chart in Full Flares ahead! -- updated in April 2013.
-You have to zoom way in to read, but little escapes Lutz's critical gaze.
-Expository excerpts from the PDFs would likely give this work the audience it deserves, but dig in now for valuable nuggets, even if you disagree with some opinions.
+◊ Longtime AE lens flare connoisseur Mylenium followed up with an ambitious lens flare plug-in comparison chart in Full Flares ahead! -- updated in April 2013.
+You have to zoom way in to read, but little escapes Lutz's very critical gaze.
+Expository excerpts from the PDFs would likely give this work the audience it deserves, but dig into them now for valuable nuggets, even if you disagree with some opinions.

 Video Copilot's After Effects filter Optical Flares is a deep filter with a low price, and includes a good number of demos and advanced tutorials, plus access to the Video Copilot Preset Network for sharing lens flare presets.
 Video Copilot has also released Pro Presets 2 for Optical Flares, which includes 50 new presets, 10 After Effect template projects, 7 professional fonts, and 3 new video tutorials.
 And as you'd expect there's a nice video product tour and other demos.
 Here's a partial demo:

 John Knoll's Knoll Lens Flare Pro set the standard for lens flares long ago, but rested on its laurels.
-After Optical Flares reinvigorized the scene, Knoll and Red Giant responded with a massive upgrade for the venerable lens flare plug-in Knoll Light Factory.
-With extra "believable" flares, new light behaviors, "more realistic scenes", and a host of other features at a reduced price (explained in-depth by Harry Frank), it's hard to tell if KLF has reached parity or leapfrogged the other sets.
+After Optical Flares reinvigorized the scene, Knoll and Red Giant responded with a massive upgrade for the venerable lens flare plug-in, now Knoll Light Factory.
+With extra "believable" flares, new light behaviors, "more realistic scenes," and a host of other features, KLF is also reduced in price.
+Explained in-depth by Harry Frank, it's hard to tell if the new version of KLF has reached parity or leapfrogged the other sets.

 Red Giant had posted the David Vincent's Knoll Light Factory Pro & Editors Training DVD to introduce the set.
-They have plenty of additional video tutorials as well.
-Here's the intro to 16 DVD videos:
+They also have plenty of additional video tutorials as well:

 GenArts Sapphire now has features very similar to Optical Flares and Knoll Light Factory, plus it can be used in NLEs.
 The tutorials are not as numerous or deep as offered by the other 2 big products, but there are several, including Sapphire v.6 LensFlare and Flare Designer Tutorial, GenArts Sapphire v.6 3D LensFlare for After Effects, and Sapphire v.6 LensFlare Occlusion Tutorial:

 Overuse of lens flares is too common, even when they rise above the common cliche of the Photoshop default.
 But individual flare elements can be used as the base, as seen almost everywhere, or as elements of design.
 Use in more realistic shots may take some extra observation and self-control.
-For a wrinkle, check out similar effects of user-induced imperfections, light leaks, in "Lens Wacking" to Create Video Flares by Chris Meyer and Extra Extra, Free Light Leak Clips! by Matt Jeppsen of FreshDV.
+For a wrinkle, check out the not dissimilar effects of user-induced imperfections in Light leaks, free lensing, and lens wacking, a roundup on PVC.

 More recently there was a SIGGRAPH 2011 paper, Physically-Based Real-Time Lens Flare Rendering, which has a video:

 Another obvious resource is J.J.
 Abrams' "ridiculous" use of kinetic halos in the latest Star Trek movie (Andrew Kramer did the titles).
-See various discussions of these mostly in-camera effects done by cinematographer Dan Mindel in Where No DP Has Gone Before at ICG Magazine, and more about ILM custom matching "SunSpot" CG in Back on Trek (Flare Madness) at Millimeter and Star Trek Returns at Post Magazine.
+See various discussions of these mostly in-camera effects done by cinematographer Dan Mindel in Where No DP Has Gone Before at ICG Magazine, and more about ILM custom matching "SunSpot" CG in Back on Trek (Flare madness) at Millimeter and Star Trek Returns at Post Magazine.
 Later, Jacob T. Swinney made CINEMA COMPILATION: Lens Flares, with extracts from recents movies.

 Get articles like this in your inbox: Sign Up